 It is important for campaign committees to adhere to rules regarding the placement of and our request for removal of campaign signs and to control electioneering at the polling places on Election Day.

 For information on placement of campaign signs in Wake County municipalities, call the City/Town Hall of the individual municipality.

-For information on placement of campaign signs in the unincorporated area of Wake County (outside any municipality), contact Brenda Coats at 919-856-6335.
+For information on placement of campaign signs in the unincorporated area of Wake County (outside any municipality), contact the Zoning team at 919-856-6335.

 - Prohibited Signs – Flashing signs, illuminated tubing or strings of lights outlining roof or building lines of structures, roof signs, portable signs, windblown signs, and suspended signs shall be prohibited in all zoning districts.